-Approach: Semi-automated Semantic Parsing of RFCs.
+Structure in RFCs.
 Unlike general English text, network protocol specifications have exploitable structure.
 The networking community uses a restricted set of words and operations (i.e., domain-specific terminology) to describe network behaviors.
-Moreover, RFCs conform to a uniform style [22] (especially recent RFCs) and all standards-track RFCs are carefully edited for clarity and style adherence [67].
+Moreover, RFCs conform to a uniform style [21]

+(especially recent RFCs) and all standards-track RFCs are carefully edited for clarity and style adherence [65].

-Motivated by this observation, we leverage recent advances in the NLP area of semantic parsing.
-Natural language can have lexical [36, 66] (e.g., the word bat can have many meanings), structural (e.g., the sentence Alice saw Bob with binoculars) and semantic (e.g., in the sentence I saw her duck) ambiguity.
-Semantic parsing tools can help identify these ambiguities.
-However, for the foreseeable future we do not expect NLP to be able to parse RFCs without some human input.
-Thus, sage is semi-automated and uses NLP tools, along with unit tests, to help a human-in-the-loop discover and correct ambiguities after which the specification is amenable to automated code generation.
+Our approach.
+We leverage recent advances in the NLP area of semantic parsing.
+Natural language can have lexical [35, 64] (e.g., the word bat can have many meanings), structural (e.g., the sentence Alice saw Bob with binoculars) and semantic (e.g., in the sentence I saw her duck) ambiguity.

+For the foreseeable future we do not expect NLP to be able to parse RFCs without help.
+Thus, our semi-automated approach uses NLP tools, along with unit tests, to help a human-in-the-loop discover and correct ambiguities after which the spec is amenable to automated code generation.